Dow v. United States: Syrian immigration cases prior to Dow v. United States

+Efforts by Syrian-Americans

+Many Syrians saw the rulings prior to Dow v.
+United States and general consensus as an insult to their character.
+There was an understanding among the Syrians and former Ottoman subjects that whiteness was very important in the United States.
+They very quickly learned this after entering the US.
+In immigration records, they were originally referred to as white, and they realized it was important to keep this status.
+For example, Elkourie, a physician and president of the Syrian Young Men’s Society in Birmingham, Alabama, stated that the Syrians were semitic and since most Jews at the time coming from Europe were considered semitic and white, Asian Semites should be considered white as well.
+This was Elkourie's way of persuading Americans that whiteness is more than just skin color, but character.
+He stated that “Semitic was the original civilizer, developer and intermediator of culture and learning" in order to appeal to those who believed those hailing from Asia were uncivilized.
+Therefore, a majority of Syrian-Americans saw the consensus that Syrians were not white as a sort of mistake that needed correcting.

 Ex Parte Dow

 Ex Parte Dow was decided on February 18, 1914, in District Court, E.D.
 South Carolina.
-The same presiding District Judge who had ruled a year earlier in Ex Parte Shahid denied Dow's application for citizenship based on a rejection of the "scientific evidence" that Syrians are Caucasian.
+Henry Smith, the same presiding District Judge who had ruled a year earlier in Ex Parte Shahid denied Dow's application for citizenship based on a rejection of the "scientific evidence" that Syrians are Caucasian.
 In his opinion on the case, District Judge Smith states with regard to the association of "whiteness" with Caucasian, "it is based upon a construction which would exclude some people generally known and termed as white, and include those who have been always considered as not forming a part of the white race".
 While the Judge admits that, unlike in the case of Ex Parte Shahid, the applicant had, "performed all the necessary formalities and would apparently from his intelligence and degree of information of a general character be entitled to naturalization", he ultimately rejects Dow's petition for naturalization based on the fact that, "the applicant is not that particular free white person to whom the act of Congress has donated the privilege of citizenship in this country with its accompanying duties and responsibilities".